-The acquisition method of accounting is used to account for business combinations by the Group.
+The acquisition method of accounting is used to account for business combinations by the Group (refer to note 35()).

 Intercompany transactions, balances and unrealised gains on transactions between Group companies are eliminated.
 Unrealised losses are also eliminated unless the transaction provides evidence of the impairment of the asset transferred.
 Accounting policies of subsidiaries have been changed where necessary to ensure consistency with the policies adopted by the Group.